bren-cere/grant-program/README.md

 ### Quality Over Quantity

 We expect high-quality code submissions.
 Please only undertake grants that align with your skill set, as we cannot accept or reward subpar contributions.
 While our development team is available for limited support, this program is not designed to serve as a learning platform for beginners.
-Check our [Cere Onboarding Missions](https://www.notion.so/Onboarding-Missions-dc2ca746ac1b426497d6c850abfa6005?pvs=21) to learn more about our incentivized onboarding program.

 ### Code of Conduct
 We also do have a code of conduct that we take pretty seriously.
 Based on this, we may need to [block users](https://github.blog/2016-04-04-organizations-can-now-block-abusive-users/) who don't comply with our rules.
 But we're sure you'll do great!